cscart/docs/user_guide/look_and_feel/logos_banners_images/viewing_images.rst

 .. note ::

-	After changing these settings you will need to clean up the thumbnail cache in order to re-generate the automatically created thumbnails.
+	After changing these settings you will need to re-generate thumbnails.
 To do it, go to **Administration → Storage → Clean up generated thumbnails**.

 .. note ::